nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:bulb: Tip:**<br>

-* On the profile view, entering <code>exit</code> leads you out of the page back to the list view.
+* On the profile page, entering <code>exit</code> leads you out of the page back to the main window.
-* On the profile view, attempting to <code>exit</code> without saving changes with <code>save</code> prompts a warning message (refer to [User Interface: The Profile View: Exiting the profile page](#exiting-the-profile-page)).
+* On the profile page, attempting to <code>exit</code> without saving changes with <code>save</code> prompts a warning message (refer to [User Interface: The Profile Page: Exiting the profile page](#exiting-the-profile-page)).
 </div>

 ### Saving data

-In the main view, Foster Family data is saved in the hard disk automatically after any command that changes the data, so no manual saving is needed.
+In the main window, Foster Family data is saved in the hard disk automatically after any command that changes the data, so no manual saving is needed.
 However, edits made in the profile page has to be saved via the `save` command.
 Else, changes will be discarded once you exit out of the fosterer's profile page.

 ### Editing data file